simon-bourne/rust-bandit-lang/doc/Language.md

 ## Layout

 Blocks start with the keywords `do`, `then`, `where`, and `match`.
 If block start keyword is at the start of a line, it can be indented by the same amount as the block header statement without creating a new line.
-Lines in a block can be separated explicitly with `,`.
-Blocks can be explicitly terminated with `;`.

 ```bandit
 block header